spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/cart-items-counter/README.md

 # cart-items-counter (molecule)

-Show number of items in product cart.
+Display number of items in product cart.